Cadú (footballer, born 1986): Red Star Belgrade

-Cadú and Sávio had been teammates since 2007, first in Porto Alegre then in Zeta, when both were signed by Serbian side Red Star Belgrade in June 2009.
+Cadú and Sávio had been teammates since 2007, first in Porto Alegre, then in Zeta, when both were signed by Serbian side Red Star Belgrade in June 2009.
 Cadú signed a four-year contract with Red Star, earning €200,000 per season.
 Cadú played an important role in Red Star's matches during the qualification for the UEFA Europa League since he joined the team in 2009.
 His first goal for Red Star Belgrade in any UEFA league was scored against Dinamo Tbilisi in the second qualifying round of the Europa League.
 In the third qualifying round of the 2010–11 UEFA Europa League qualifying phase and play-off round, he scored a goal against Slovan Bratislava.
 In a Belgrade Derby match on 5 May 2012, Red Star won against its eternal rival Partizan by 1–0, with Cadú scoring the decisive 90th-minute goal from over 20 meters out.
-By the end of his career at Red Star he was the most scoring foreign player, and also a foreign player with most appearances in Red Star Belgrade's history.
+By the end of his career at Red Star, he was the top scorer foreign player, and also a foreign player with most appearances in Red Star Belgrade's history.

 Sheriff Tiraspol

-Cadú joined Sheriff Tiraspol on 17 June 2013, through a bosman move after his contract at Red Star wasn't renewed.
+Cadú joined Sheriff Tiraspol on 17 June 2013, through a Bosman move after his contract at Red Star wasn't renewed.
 In the 2013-14 UEFA Champions League second qualifying round, Cadú scored his first goal for Sheriff in a 5–0 win against FK Sutjeska Nikšić.
 He played as a starting player throughout Sheriff's 2013-14 Europa League group stage campaign, and scored a goal against Tromsø in Tiraspol.
 On 21 March 2016, Cadú left Sheriff abruptly due to a family circumstance.